 Ed Coan is a six-time IPF (International Powerlifting Federation) World Champion.

 He was born on July 24th, 1963 in Chicago, Illinois.

 Today in 2018, Ed Coan is now age 55 years old.

-Now that you saw Ed Coan deadlift over 900 pounds, who better to learn from?
-Here are the 5 greatest Ed Coan deadlift program tips:
+Now that you saw Ed Coan deadlift over 900 pounds, who better to teach you?
+Here are the five most excellent Ed Coan deadlift program tips:

 1. The Foundation of the Ed Coan Deadlift Program

-Ed's number one tip is to record every single set, rep and weight for every exercise you do.
-This is a big difference between people who ‘workout' and those who ‘train'.
-Working out has no particular goal, whereas training needs continual measurement.
+Ed's number one tip is to record every single set, rep, and weight for every exercise you do.
+This commitment to keeping a training record is the big difference between people who ‘workout' and those who ‘train.'
+Working out has no particular goal, whereas training needs a continual measurement.

 The first rule of success in the deadlift or any other goal in life is to write a plan.